 Since starting to use Snip.ly for several of our clients, we can track new sales leads that came to the site directly as a result of content curation.

 Tip #5 Schedule and distribute content effectively

 There are several social media distribution tools available.
 We primarily use Buffer and Oktopost.
 FYI, LinkedIn has prevented most third party tools from posting automatically to its groups.
 A few tools retain the privilege of posting to groups, but honestly they don’t do such a great job, and we recommend that you post to groups manually.

 Oktopost (pictured above) lets marketers distribute large amounts of content from multiple company influencers, and across several social media platforms.
 We usually run our content curation campaigns for several weeks so that the articles can reach potential leads at different times of the day and week globally and that we can provide robust and frequent content to our customers’ social media targets.
 We don’t run them much longer than that since the articles get a little stale.

 Once you’ve been running campaigns for a few weeks, it’s best to take a look at your analytics (either through Google analytics, or the built in reporting tools in your social media posting to see what times and days are getting the most engagement.
-You can also use tools like Tweriod to have a better overall view of when your followers are online, although this works just for Twitter.
+You can also use tools like BrandMentions to see Twitter Historical data.

 You should also analyze which types of content are the most interesting for your audiences, and which social networks seem to be performing the best.